danegraphics/PublicNotes/What-Is-Lc0.md

 The brains of Lc0, the true *player* of the engine, is the neural network that it uses.
 With a weak net, Lc0 can play as poorly as a toddler, and with a strong net, Lc0 can beat even the strongest existing chess engines.

+And so, if you wish to use Lc0, you need to download both Lc0 *and* a network to drive it.
+To get started, you can follow [the instructions found here](https://github.com/LeelaChessZero/lc0/wiki/Getting-Started).

+---

 So what networks are available, and what are the differences between them?

 ## T Nets